lasahe/EntraConditionalAccess/README.md

 # EntraConditionalAccess

-Recommended Entra Conditional Access policies for Microsoft Graph Explorer.
+Recommended Entra Conditional Access policies for [Microsoft Graph Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer).

+1. Adjust the policies for your environment
+  - Exclude users/roles/groups and allowed countries.
   - All the policies will be created in report-only mode.
-- Excluded users/roles/groups and allowed countries needs to be adjusted.
+2. Send a POST request to endpoint: `https://graph.microsoft.com/v1.0/identity/conditionalAccess/policies`

 ## Risk-based policies
 ### Require multifactor authentication for elevated sign-in risk